Race – Spin-out – Cryptogram: Cryptogram

 Cryptogram is also for two players, one types in a message of up to fourteen characters, then hits enter to scramble it.
 The other player types in what they think it is, and loses points for each incorrect letter, in a similar fashion to hangman.

 Reception

 The cartridge was reviewed by Video magazine in its "Arcade Alley" column where it was praised as "a good showcase for the [Odyssey²]'s capabilities" whose varied gameplay is "well calculated to whet the arcade addict's appetite for more".
 The three constituent games were reviewed individually as well with Speedway receiving faint criticism for its overly easy slow speed setting, Spin-Out being described as "best with two players", and Crypto-logic praised as "an easy way for parents to help their school-age children with spelling."
+Craig Kubey called it "certainly the most diverse" launch title for any of the then available systems.